 - The text of the 1788 edition of Harris’s List of Covent-Garden Ladies, a disreputable register of London prostitutes.

-Further details of the Plan and all these other works can be accessed using the menus at the top of the page.
+Further details regarding the Plan and the other works juxtaposed with it can be accessed using the menus at the top of the page.
 Alternatively, you can dive in and look at all the markers at once using this page.